 6. Go for a little hike in the nearby Marble Mountains.

 Looking to get a hike in?
 Head about an hour away to Danang’s Marble Mountains.
 They’re a cluster of mountains that have served as a place of Buddhist worship for over four centuries.
 We went mid-morning and only stayed for ninety minutes, which was a mistake.
 Go much earlier in the morning and give yourself at least two hours.
-Check out our guide here.
+Check out my guide here.

 7. Eat all the street food.